 Washington University School of Medicine

 Didactic Course Work

-All MSCI scholars must complete 33-credit hours of didactic course work, including 16 core credits, 4 credits of MTPCI Research Seminar, at least 6 credits of electives, and variable credits of mentored independent research.
+All Master of Science in Clinical Investigation (MSCI) scholars must complete 33 credit hours of didactic course work, including 16 core credits, 4 credits of MTPCI Research Seminar, at least 6 credits of electives, and variable credits of mentored independent research.
 For additional information about the specific courses required for each of the concentrations, please visit the MSCI Concentrations webpage.
 Core courses include:

 |CLNV 513||Designing Outcomes and Clinical Research||3|